JBAgent/JBAssist/README.md

 ## Overview

 This project provides a simple MCP server that allows Claude to interact with Microsoft 365 services through Microsoft Graph API.
-The server offers several tools:
+The server offers a variety of tools to access both standard and beta Graph API features.

+### Standard API Tools

 1. **get-profile**: Get the current user's profile information
 2. **get-emails**: Retrieve recent emails from the user's inbox
 3. **get-calendar-events**: Get upcoming calendar events for the specified number of days
 4. **search-users**: Search for users in the organization

+### Beta API Tools (Extended User Features)

+1. **get-enhanced-profile**: Get detailed user profile info including skills, interests, schools, and more
+2. **get-direct-reports**: Get a user's direct reports with detailed information
+3. **get-manager**: Get a user's manager information
+4. **get-presence**: Get a user's presence information (availability status)
+5. **get-teamwork**: Get a user's Microsoft Teams and teamwork activity
+6. **advanced-user-search**: Search for users with advanced filtering by skills, department, job title

 ## Prerequisites